hansroh/skitai/README.rst

 These features are just optional, but these might help increase availability of your servers.

-For using 'was', you need to import 'was':
+For using 'corequest', you need to import 'was':

 .. code:: python